The Orlik-Solomon model for hypersurface arrangements: Logarithmic forms and the weight filtration

-\begin{thm} The morphism is an isomorphism of complexes. \end{thm}
+\begin{thm} The morphism~$\Phi:G_k^\bullet(L)\rightarrow \gr_k^W\Omega^\bullet\langle L\rangle$ is an isomorphism of complexes. \end{thm}

-\begin{proof} The surjectivity is trivial and we prove the injectivity by induction on the cardinal $l$ of the arrangement.\\ For $l=0$, the only non-trivial case is $k=0$ and $\Phi$ is just the identity of $\Omega^\bullet(\C^n)$.\\ Suppose that the statement is proved for arrangements of cardinality $\leq l-1$ and take an arrangement $L$ of cardinality $l$.
-Tensoring the deletion-restriction short exact sequence from \S\ref{delres} with the complexes $\Omega^{\bullet-k}(S)$ we get a short exact sequence of complexes of $\C$-vector spaces
+\begin{proof} The surjectivity is trivial; we prove the injectivity by induction on the cardinal~$l$ of the arrangement.\\ For~$l=0$, the only non-trivial case is~$k=0$ and~$\Phi$ is just the identity of~$\Omega^\bullet(\C^n)$.\\ Suppose that the statement is proved for arrangements of cardinality~$\leq l-1$ and take an arrangement~$L$ of cardinality~$l$.
+Tensoring the deletion-restriction short exact sequence from \S\ref{delres} with the complexes~$\Omega^{\bullet-k}(S)$ we get a short exact sequence of complexes of~$\C$-vector spaces ~ We then have a diagram